Renaissance: Investigating the Pretraining of Vision-Language Encoders: Renaissance: A Versatile Vision-Language Modeling Framework

-In previously released two-tower encoders, the text encoder modules are architecturally much like BERT and the vision modules much like ViT \cite{dosovitskiy2020image}.
-Renaissance allows users to create new tow-tower models with most vision transformers on the hub as a vision module (convolutional models are not supported), and most text transformers on the hub as a text module.
-The layers in the cross-modal module are based on implementations from the LXMERT model \cite{tan2019lxmert}.
+In previously released two-tower encoders, the text encoder modules are architecturally much like BERT and the vision modules much like ViT \citep{dosovitskiy2020image}.
+Renaissance allows users to create new two-tower models with most of the vision modules on the hub as a vision module.
+A novel feature of this framework is that users can also incorporate convolutional models such as ResNet \citep{he2015deepresiduallearningimage} and hybrid models such as ConvNext \citep{liu2022convnet2020s}.
+Most text transformers on the hub can be used as text modules in two-tower models.
+The layers in the cross-modal module are based on the implementation from the LXMERT model \citep{tan2019lxmert}.
 Users can choose the dimension and number of cross-modal layers and the number of attention heads per layer.
-Finally the classification layer is essentially the same as those found in one-tower models.
+Finally, the classification layer is essentially the same as those found in one-tower models.